 This garment will not protect against any extended exposure to direct flame or high heat and is not intended for use in any firefighting or other emergency operations, including wildland firefighting, technical rescue, or structural firefighting.
 These garments will also not protect you from exposure to radiological agents, biological agents, or hazardous materials.

 This garment alone will not protect you from all hazards.
 You or your employer must conduct a hazard and risk assessment to determine the suitability of this garment for its intended purpose.
 Additional garments or personal protective equipment may be necessary to provide you complete protection that includes, but is not limited to head protection, eye/face protection, hand protection, foot protection, respirators, hearing protection, fall protection, high visibility apparel, and other protective garments.

 This garment will not protect you if not properly maintained.
 Do not use this garment if soiled, contaminated, or damaged.
 Soiling and contamination of this garment may render this garment hazardous.
 Clean this garment in accordance with the instruction provided in this user information.
 If you have any doubt about the condition of this garment, do not wear it and have it replaced.

 You must be trained in recognizing hazards in your specific trade and understand the limitations of use for this garment prior to wearing it.
 Even though the garment is constructed of flame-resistant materials, this garment will not protect you from being burned under all conditions of use or exposure to hazards.
 Failure to understand the limitations of these limitations may result in a serious injury or death.

 Sizing and Fit

-Choose a size flame-resistant garment that properly fits your body.
-The garment should not be too tight or loose, not restrict your movement and be comfortable to wear.
+Choose a flame-resistant garment size that properly fits your body.
+The garment should not be too tight or too loose, should not restrict your movement and should be comfortable to wear.
 The recommended body dimensions for each size of 5.11 Tactical garments are provided in the tables below.